-We can all admit it—vacationing with little children isn’t really a vacation.
+Let’s be honest—taking a vacation with little kids isn’t really a vacation.
 Well, not for us at least.
 High chairs?
 Mile-high luggage?
 Diapers?
 Yeah, none of that sounds very relaxing.
 But knowing exactly what you need to bring (and what you don’t) can make traveling with children less stressful, and dare we say it—simpler.
-Keep reading to discover our top picks for what you should keep in the suitcase, and what stuff can stay at home, before your next foray with kids.
+Keep reading to discover our top packing tips before your next foray with kids.

 photo: Phil Shirley via Flickr

 Often we travel from a colder location to a warmer one.
 Guess what?
 Don’t bring along winter coats, scarves, etc. Just layer up for the drive to the airport/train station/car ride.
 Plus, make sure to check the extended weather where you’re going.
 Is it going to rain?
 If not, don’t pack an army of raincoats and boots.
 Are you going skiing?
 Leave the warm weather wear at home.
 The odds are wherever you are going has stores—in case there’s a sudden change in weather.

 Yes, children get sick.
 And they love getting sick on vacation.
 Ok, maybe not love, but you get the idea.
 Instead of bringing every type of remedy (kids with allergies are the exception), be sure to make a list of the Urgent Care centers and Emergency Rooms in the area.
 If there is a serious problem—you know where to go.
 Otherwise, Tylenol and Saline usually do the trick.